4GeeksAcademy/html-hello/README.md

 $ pip3 install flask && python3 server.py
 ```

-- You can create as many HTML files as you want
+- You can create as many HTML files as you want.
 - You can also create CSS files and import them into your website using a `<link>` tag placed between the `<head></head>` tags, like this:

 ```html